m1ffy-dev/case_closed/Characters.md

 Age: 25

 Description:
-Honey Halloway runs the local bakery, where she sells all kinds of apple based baked goods.
+Honey Carter runs the local bakery, where she sells all kinds of apple based baked goods.
 She's engaged to Jon Rodgers, a local officer.
 She started baking after her mom died in a car accident and is determined to make a warm space, free day-old goods to those in need, and a friendly ear